Caboose SLSF 1202

 paul slavens Member

-Ad far as trucks stenciled SLSF, I have seen one other, its 1249 stenciled as SLSF 249, its pretty neat.
+As far as trucks stenciled SLSF, I have seen one other, it is SLSF 1249 stenciled as SLSF 249.
+It is pretty neat.
 [IMG]

 Attached Files: